 Kicking an officer of the law would usually end a person in jail but not for this one unruly subject.
 The officers encountered her during a drug bust when she started screaming and kicking them.
 Sound like an offense?
 Not for the 4-year-old girl who was watching her mother be arrested for drug possession and other charges, from the backseat of the car.

-Amanda Lynn Summers, 25, had allegedly sold two grams of Heroin to an undercover police officer, outside of a CVS for $330.
+Amanda Lynn Summers, 25, an Indiana mother, had allegedly sold two grams of Heroin to an undercover police officer, outside of a CVS for $330.
 This all happened while her 4-year-old daughter looked on from the back seat of the car.
 When Summers left the parking lot, she was quickly pulled over and arrested.